NIEHS/flood-risk-health-effects/README.md

 1. scripts/imported_data_wrangling_census_tract.R: does data cleaning for all the datafiles.
 See FloodRiskPlanOfWork.pdf for a comprehensive description of the data.
   * PLACES Local Data for Better Health: contains the four health outcomes of interest, i.e., Coronary Heart Disease, High Blood Pressure, Current Asthma, and Poor Mental Health.
-  * First Street Foundation property flood risk for each ZCTA: normalized the count_floodfactor variables by count_property.
-Used a ZCTA crosswalk to merge the ZCTA flood risk information with the census tracts, weighting by the percent of housing units in the overlap with the census tract.
+  * Flood risk at each property in the contiguous U.S. as determined by the First Street Foundation model: aggregated property-level statistics to the level of census tracts.
 Used PCA to reduce the large number of flood risk variables to a small number of principal component scores.
   * CDC Social Vulnerability Index: replaced missing value indicators -999 with NA.
   * CACES LUR Air Pollution: averaged 6 pollutant concentrations over 16 years 2000-2015.
   * GRIDMET: maximum temperature and maximum relative humidity, summer or winter, averaged over 16 years 2005-2020 and averaged over each census tract.
 The raster data was processed in both Google Earth Engine and R (see GRIDMET/ folder).